-Frequency domain volume rendering (FVR) is a volume rendering technique with lower computational complexity as compared to other volume rendering techniques.
-In this paper the original FVR algorithm is significantly accelerated by performing the rendering stage computations on the GPU.
+Frequency domain volume rendering (FVR) is a volume rendering technique with lower computational complexity as compared to other techniques.
+In this paper the FVR algorithm is accelerated by factor of 17 by mapping the rendering stage to the GPU.
 The overall hardware-accelerated pipeline is discussed and the changes according to previous work are pointed out.
-The three-dimensional transformation into frequency domain is done in a preprocessing step.

-In the rendering step first the projection slice is extracted.
-The pre-computed frequency response of the three-dimensional data is stored as a 3D texture.
-Four different interpolation schemes for resampling the slice out of a 3D texture are presented.
-The resampled slice is then transformed back into the spatial domain using the inverse Fast Fourier or Fast Hartley Transform.
-The rendering step is implemented as a set of shader programs and is executed on running on programmable graphics hardware achieving highly interactive framerates.
+The three-dimensional transformation into frequency domain is done in a pre-processing step.
+The rendering step is computed completely on the GPU.
+First the projection slice is extracted.
+Four different interpolation schemes are used for resampling the slice from the data represented by a 3D texture.
+The extracted slice is transformed back into the spatial domain using the inverse Fast Fourier or Fast Hartley Transform.
+The rendering stage is implemented through shader programs running on programmable graphics hardware achieving highly interactive framerates.